DM587/dm561.github.io/_posts/2018-01-23-exercises.md

 is working and doing what you expect, start looking at efficiency improvements of your code (and consider the quality of the solutions as well).

+#### Sheet 8: <a name="sheet8"></a> Exercises for Friday, March 9.

+2. Algorithm 3.1 is similar to the dynamic programming algorithm described in class, but may be more time and space efficient.
+   Explain Algorithm 3.1.

+1. Solve Exercise 3.1.
+   Hint: For proving the appoximation ratio it may be helpful to first consider the algorithm that chooses between the sets {$1,2,\ldots,k$} and {$k+1$}.

+2. Solve Exercise 3.6